Light dark matter in a minimal extension with two additional real singlets: Phenomenology of dark matter and the mediator

 Eventually, from the spontaneous breaking with respect to $\eta$, the right-handed neutrino-mass matrix is generated,

-\section{Phenomenology of Dark Matter and the mediator}
+\section{Phenomenology of dark matter and the mediator}

 Let us start with a study of the relic abundance of DM in the model with two additional real scalars.
-Since we have in the potential~\eqref{pot} a quartic $\chi$-$\chi$-$\eta$-$\eta$ coupling, DM dominantly annihilates into a pair of mediators $\eta'$ (the mass eigenstate is denoted by $\eta'$).
-Therefore, the relic density of DM depends mainly on the coupling parameter $\lambda_{\chi \eta}$ besides the masses $m_\chi$ and $m_{\eta'}$.
+With view on the potential~\eqref{pot} we see that DM ($\chi$) may annihilate into pairs of mediators $\eta'$ (the mass eigenstate is denoted by $\eta'$).
+This annihilation arises from the quartic $\chi$-$\chi$-$\eta$-$\eta$ coupling, as well as via the trilinear $\chi$-$\chi$-$h$ and $\chi$-$\chi$-$\eta$ couplings which come from the quartic couplings after spontaneous symmetry breaking.
+At tree level we get from these interactions besides the direct coupling two $s$-channel diagrams with a Higgs-boson, respectively mediator propagator and one $t$-channel diagram with a mediator propagator.
+The $s$-channel diagram with a Higgs-boson propagator is kinematically suppressed due to the light DM and mediator masses compared to the Higgs-boson mass.
+Therefore the relic density of DM depends mainly on the coupling parameter $\lambda_{\chi \eta}$ besides the masses $m_\chi$ and $m_{\eta'}$.
 For $\eta'$ lighter than $\chi$, the DM annihilation cross section is too large, freeze out occurs too late and the resulting relic density is too small.